Big Pharmai (DRUGS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Big Pharmai Historical Price

-According to the latest data gathered on Big Pharmai live price page, the current price of Big Pharmai is 0.00055514USD.
-The circulating supply of Big Pharmai(DRUGS) is 1.10B DRUGS , giving it a market capitalization of $610.43K.
+According to the latest data gathered on Big Pharmai live price page, the current price of Big Pharmai is 0USD.
+The circulating supply of Big Pharmai(DRUGS) is 1.10B DRUGS , giving it a market capitalization of $626.75K.

 How Does Big Pharmai (DRUGS) Price Prediction Module Work?